Media consumption: Effects of media consumption

+Video games, including shooting games, may positively impact a child's learning, as well as physical and mental health and social skills.

 The internet itself is an overwhelmingly useful resource for people of all ages, effectively serving as a personal library for any who access it.
 The sheer volume of educational websites, information and services offered are so immense that research has become a far easier task than it was in any previous period in human history.
+Adding to this, the media has added to a surplus of access to educational resources.
+The internet provides a large range of information and tools that support learning and research.
+This makes information more accessible than in previous times.
 Social media has provided invaluable benefits for people over the course of its lifetime, and has served as an incredibly effective method of interacting and communicating with others in nearly every part of the world.

 Media consumption has proven to serve as an indispensable asset in the educational field, serving both instructors and students alike.
-Instructors and students consume media for school curricula in Ontario.
 Media literacy is prominent amongst the youth who have essentially been born into an era where media is a global driving force.
-When a student learns to approach media sources with a critical lens, it can be observed that all forms of media have no sense of neutrality.
 Students who consume media are capable of questioning the validity of the media they are exposed to, in turn developing their own sense of critical thinking.
 To broaden their comprehension skills, students often find it useful to question an author's purpose, the reasoning for the placement of specific images or motifs, the representation of content and its meaning to individuals, and the effects of the media on individual and societal thinking.
 Media related to learning is typically considered a source as well as a tool.
 Since its start, many have successfully used Rosetta Stone (software) to assist in the process of learning a new language.
 Rosetta Stone is a source compatible with several platforms i.e. (iPad, Tablet, Phone Apps Websites).